Illustration of Doodle, Bug & Bear Press’s sketch-loving mascot, drawing at a desk with a smile—illustrating one of our rhyming picture books.

 Painting Grace is a lyrical children’s book that brings civil rights protest signs and historic protest quotes to life through the eyes of a child—and the wings of a butterfly who’s marched before.

-Billy and Mary weren’t looking to start a movement.
+Billy and Mary weren’t looking to start a movement; they just followed their mom into the crowd.

 “Rise women, love your place.